MicroStrategy/rest-api-docs/contributing/development.md

   ```

   - `title` is the `h1` heading that shows on the HTML page.
   - `sidebar_label` is the title you want to show in the sidebar navigation.
+If it is not included:

+    1. the label in sidebars.js for the file will be used.
+    1. the title in front matter will be used if the label doesn't exist.

+    An exception exists for folders' index page or pages in sidebars.js with type `category`.
+The `label` field is required (instead of optional) in sidebars.js and will take priority over `sidebar_label`.
+Examples include: `add-functionality/add-functionality.md`, `support-for-different-authentication-environments/support-for-different-authentication-environments.md`.

   - `description` is the summary for this page.
 It provides better text snippet in the search result.
 This is only for SEO purpose.

   Note: Don't use backticks in front matter.
 The text won't be surrounded by code background effect.